nhsconnect/FHIR-NRLS-API/pages/engage/howtouserstory.md

 It is expected that as understanding evolves, so will the definition of the role.
 It is more important to express the need however as a reminder so that discussion around the story can continue and the story can be refined.
 ## Secondary Actor
-Along with the Actor (Primary Actor), Care Connect user stories also consider a “Secondary Actor”.
+Along with the Actor (Primary Actor), user stories also consider a “Secondary Actor”.
 This isn’t traditionally how a user story is defined but from the perspective of interoperability it is useful to consider who the secondary actor is to clarify the source or destination of the associated method.
 When presenting the user story, the secondary actor will often be omitted.
 If the secondary actor cannot be identified, it may suggest that the story is not actually an interoperability story at all.

 For example, consider the following user story
 * *As a health care professional, I want a consolidated view of the patient’s current medications.*